restic/restic.net/_posts/2018-09-02-travis-build-cache.md

 ![Build Times on Travis CI Before Caching Build Cache](/assets/travis-ci-before-build-cache.png)

-With the release of Go 1.10, a build cache was introduced [introduced](https://golang.org/doc/go1.10#build), which saves compiled artifacts in a cache directory.
+With the release of Go 1.10, a build cache was [introduced](https://golang.org/doc/go1.10#build), which saves compiled artifacts in a cache directory.
 On Linux, that's usually located in `~/.cache/go-build`.
 So when the same package (with the same build tags and